+His instincts told him not to race that day, but he steeled himself and drove.
 During the second lap at the very fast left kink before Bergwerk, Lauda’s Ferrari 312T2 swerved off the track, hit an embankment, burst into flames and made contact with Brett Lunger’s Surtees-Ford car.
 Unlike Lunger, Lauda was trapped in the wreckage.
-Several drivers arrived at the scene a few moments later, but before he was pulled from his car, Lauda suffered severe burns to his head and inhaled hot toxic gases that damaged his lungs and blood.
+Several drivers arrived at the scene a few moments later, but before he was pulled from his car (after 55 agonizing seconds in the inferno), Lauda suffered severe burns to his head and inhaled hot toxic gases that damaged his lungs and blood.
 As Lauda was wearing a modified helmet because it didn’t fit him properly, the foam had compressed and it slid off his head after the accident, leaving his face exposed to the fire.
-Although Lauda was conscious and able to stand immediately after the accident, he later lapsed into a coma.
+Although Lauda was conscious and able to stand immediately after the accident, he later fell into a coma.
 He was given the last rites in the hospital.

 Although he suffered severe burn injuries on his head and hand, a mostly-missing right ear, concussion, broken clavicle and other fractures, lungs filled with toxic gasses and had reconstructive surgery done to allow his eyelids to function properly, Lauda missed only two races before making his comeback at the Italian GP in Monza 6 weeks later where he finished fourth.
 He lost the championship title to Hunt that year by a single point, but his withdrawal from horrendously wet-race conditions in the Japan finale showed that Mr. Lauda believed his life to be more important than just another championship win after all he had been through over the season.

-His passion for the sport of Formula 1 driving was always evident to those around Mr. Lauda, whether he was behind the wheel, researching technology, or calling strategy from the side of the track.
-Acclaimed not only for his incredible racing skills but also his methodical approach to the mechanics of driving, Lauda earned himself the esteemed nickname “The Computer Brain” by the press after previously having been dubbed “The Rat” because of his teeth.
-He was constantly refining his technique, in a time when many of his contemporaries took a more ‘no-guts-no-glory’ approach on the racetrack.
+His passion for the sport of Formula 1 was always evident to those around Mr. Lauda, whether he was behind the wheel, researching technology, or calling strategy from the side of the track.
+Acclaimed not only for his incredible racing skills but also his methodical approach to the mechanics of driving, Lauda earned himself the esteemed nickname “The Computer Brain” by the press.
+He was constantly refining his technique, at a time when many of his contemporaries took a more ‘no-guts-no-glory’ approach on the racetrack.

-Niki Lauda didn’t lack courage.
-He was fearless, exhibiting unwavering competitiveness on and off of the track.
+Niki Lauda was fearless, exhibiting unwavering competitiveness on and off the track.
 In fact, Lauda’s sheer determination to win led him to what many consider to be the greatest comeback in motorsports history after the 1976 crash.
-Many members of the racing community (especially team members) looked up to Lauda and regarded him as a mentor and friend, including former driver Michael Schumacher and current Formula One World Champion Lewis Hamilton.
+Many members of the racing community (especially team members) looked up to Lauda and regarded him as a mentor and friend, including greats like Michael Schumacher and Lewis Hamilton.

-People who new Mr. Lauda personally describe him as humble, practical, matter-of-fact and straightforward.
+People who knew Lauda personally describe him as humble, practical, matter-of-fact and straightforward.
 There was no arrogance about him.
 He was warm, friendly, direct and wickedly funny, his humor often directed at himself or at puncturing some of the pomposity that can sometimes infect Formula 1.

-Niki Lauda simply said it as it was, often in salty language.
-He was a man of integrity and he was respected as much for his character as for his achievements – and it reflected in the community after he passed away.
+He was a man of integrity and he was respected as much for his character as for his achievements – and it was reflected in the racing community after he passed away.